rinafumoto/ECG/README.md

   - PTB Transfer Model Ensemble.ipynb - Experiment with the final ensemble for PTB.
 This file must be run after PTB Transfer Models.ipynb and Supervised Preprocessing.ipynb

 ## Instruction
-To run the preprocessing, you must include the following csv files from [Kaggle](https://www.kaggle.com/shayanfazeli/heartbeat) in the "/data" directory:
+To run the preprocessing, you must make data directory and include the following csv files from [Kaggle](https://www.kaggle.com/shayanfazeli/heartbeat):
 -	mitbih_test.csv
 -	mitbih_train.csv
 -	ptbdb_abnormal.csv